embrace-io/embrace-docs/content/unity/features/performance-monitoring.md

 Embrace.Instance.StartMoment("addItem");
 ```

-In a fictional scenario, this is a moment we're using to measure how quickly an item is added to a list after a user selects the plus button.
+In a sample scenario, this is a moment we're using to measure how quickly an item is added to a list after a user selects the plus button.

 You can also start a moment with **properties**, an **identifier**, and **screenshots**.
+You can filter moments by properties in the dashboard.
 For more on this, check out the [API docs]({{< api unity >}}).

 {{< hint warning>}}